-This year has been more turbulent than most.
+This past year has been more turbulent than most.
 From setting out strategic business goals to embarking on new personal adventures, plans set out – in all aspects of life – have been well and truly rumbled.
 However, as businesses try to navigate the choppy waters posed by the pandemic and the changing needs of their people, customers and suppliers, they should strive to take advantage of this window of opportunity by rethinking how they operate.

 If Coronavirus has taught us anything, it is that disruption is unavoidable.
 Businesses must factor change into their practices and ensure they can provide business as usual for their customers – whatever is thrown at them.
-Those who will fare well, if and when we enter a ‘second’ lockdown, will be those that adapted, improvised and overcame the challenges faced by the strict, first lockdown introduced in March 2020, by implementing strategies that were more digital, data-driven and cloud-based.
+Those who will fare well, if and when we enter another lockdown, will be those that adapted, improvised and overcame the challenges faced by the strict, first lockdown introduced in March 2020, by implementing strategies that were more digital, data-driven and cloud-based.

 In the constant state of flux that we now find ourselves, leaders are in a position to outmanoeuvre uncertainty and change by building the competences they wish they had invested in previously, in order to enable more variable cost structures, agile operations and automation within their businesses; all while remaining secure and keeping their customers happy.